Drive Spike with Load Distribution Plate into Ground

 probably seen is that there is a base that wraps around the anchor at

-This spreads the load horizontally so it can handle some heavy
+This spreads the load horizontally, so it can handle heavy

 forces.
-But it's more stable than a deck block system because the
+It's more stable than a deck block system because the

 anchors are so securely embedded into the soil.

 You will save on time, labor, materials i.e. mixing cement, cleaning up and the foundation won't blow away in high winds.

 I could see this being quite beneficial for builders in most areas

 of the country as well as home owners who want to build a deck without